 The UN financial data standards set out in this document prescribe the requirements for UN system-wide financial data reporting exercises.
-These data standards were developed through a joint initiative of the United Nations Sustainable Development Group (UNSDG) and the High-Level Committee on Management (HLCM) of the UN Chief Executives Board for Coordination.
+The original version of these data standards was developed through a joint initiative of the United Nations Sustainable Development Group (UNSDG) and the High-Level Committee on Management (HLCM) of the UN Chief Executives Board for Coordination.
 The standards were prepared by an inter-agency working group, the ad-hoc team on the UN's future data cube.
-The standards were presented to the HLCM Finance and Budget Network and the UNSDG Strategic Financing Results Group for review and endorsement, before final approval by the HLCM1 and UNSDG in October and November 2018, respectively.
-This version of the standards includes updates based on the work done as part of the roadmap on implementation of the data standards, and inputs from annual workshops conducted with UN entities.
-This edition of the standards is dated March 2022.
+The standards were presented to the HLCM Finance and Budget Network (FBN) and the UNSDG Strategic Financing Results Group for review and endorsement, before final approval by the HLCM1 and UNSDG in October and November 2018, respectively.
+One additional standard was approved by the FBN in 20222.
+This edition of the standards is dated March 2024.

-UN DATA STANDARD UN Entity UN System Function Geographic Location UN Grant Financing Instruments SDG Revenue by Contributor Effective date 1 Jan 2019 (For reporting of 2018 FY data onwards) 1 Jan 2019 (For reporting of 2018 FY data onwards) 1 Jan 2019 (For reporting of 2018 FY data onwards) 1 Jan 2019 (For reporting of 2018 FY data onwards) 1 Jan 2019 (For reporting of 2018 FY data onwards) 1 Jan 2019 (For reporting of 2018 FY data onwards) Transitionary period until 31 December 2021 31 December 2021 Mandatory for reporting from 1 Jan 2019 1 Jan 2019 1 Jan 20223 1 Jan 2019 1 Jan 2022 1 Jan 2019
+UN DATA STANDARD UN Entity UN System Function Geographic Location UN Grant Financing Instruments SDG3 Revenue by Contributor UN Gender Equality Marker Effective date 1 Jan 2019 (For reporting of 2018 FY data onwards) 1 Jan 2023 (For reporting of 2022 FY data onwards) Transitionary period until 31 December 2021 31 December 2021 31 December 2025 Mandatory for reporting from 1 Jan 2019 1 Jan 2019 1 Jan 2022 4 1 Jan 2019 1 Jan 2022 5 1 Jan 2019 1 Jan 2026

-CEB/2018/5
+1 CEB/2018/5